The architect elevator

 What you'll learn, and how you can apply it

-- Learn how to reverse engineer an organization's beliefs and influence them, clearly articulate the value of architecture in a digital transformation, communicate complex technical topics and their merit compassionately to both upper management and technical teams
+- Communicate complex technical topics and their merit compassionately to both upper management and technical teams

 - Zoom in and out of a technical topic to view it from different levels of abstractions